awsdocs/amazon-dynamodb-developer-guide/doc_source/TicTacToe.Phase2.md

 #### Using getGameInvites to Get the List of Pending Game Invitations<a name="TicTacToe.Phase2.GameInAction.ListInvitations"></a>

 The `getGameInvites` function retrieves the list of the 10 most recent pending invitations\.
 These games have been created by users, but the opponents have not accepted the game invitations\.
 For these games, the status remains `PENDING` until the opponent accepts the invite\.
-If the opponent declines the invite, the application remove the corresponding item from the table\.
+If the opponent declines the invite, the application removes the corresponding item from the table\.

 The function specifies the query as follows:
 + It specifies the `OpponentId-StatusDate-index` index to use with the following index key values and comparison operators: